 If fed exclusively or in high amounts can result in a thiamine (a B vitamin) deficiency leading to loss of appetite, seizures, and in severe cases, death.
 Since it lacks proper levels of vitamins and minerals, Large amounts can cause malnutrition.
 Fish also may contain very elevated levels of heavy metals (including mercury).

-It’s true cats seem to love seafood meals.
+It is true cats seem to love seafood meals.
 It’s weird because kitties didn’t evolve to eat fish.
 Your favorite feline’s ancestors came from the deserts of Africa.
 They didn’t hunt giant tuna, or anything else, in the sea.
-Your kitty’s natural prey are small furry land dwellers like mice.
+Your kitty’s natural prey are small furry land-dwellers like mice.